Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 460 2GB should in theory perform much faster than the GeForce 8800 GTX overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 460 2GB should perform much faster than the GeForce 8800 GTX in general. (explain)

-Texel RateThe GeForce GTX 460 2GB should be a little bit (more or less 3%) more effective at AF than the GeForce 8800 GTX. (explain)
+Texel RateThe GeForce GTX 460 2GB will be a small bit (about 3%) more effective at texture filtering than the GeForce 8800 GTX. (explain)

-Pixel RateIf running with a high resolution is important to you, then the GeForce GTX 460 2GB is superior to the GeForce 8800 GTX, and very much so. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 460 2GB is a better choice, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison